Reporting Industrial Greenhouse Gas Emissions

 Who Must Report Greenhouse Gas Emissions?

 B.C. facilities that emit 10,000 tonnes or more of carbon dioxide equivalent (CO2e) per year – and those that have emitted more than 10,000 tonnes in any of the previous three years – must report their greenhouse gas emissions annually.
 LNG operations have additional emission reporting requirements.

 B.C. facilities with attributable emissions of 25,000 tonnes or more – and all reporting LNG operations – must have their emission reports verified by an accredited third party.

 Reporting requirements differ for first-time and existing users:

 First-time reporters must:

 - Verify emissions through an accredited third party, if required

 - Complete and submit a report annually

 New Regulation in Effect

-Reporting for the 2016 calendar year falls under the new Greenhouse Gas Emission Reporting Regulation, in effect as of January 1, 2016.
+Reporting for the 2016 and 2017 calendar years falls under the Greenhouse Gas Emission Reporting Regulation, in effect as of January 1, 2016.